-9 Studio Storage Tips for Art Quilt Makers
+Studio Storage Tips: 6 Ways for Quilters to Stay Organized

-In honor of September being our official “Studio Month” at Quilting Daily, we’re offering you some of our finest studio-centric and organizational content!
-These evergreen studio storage tips were originally published in July of 2019 but can be applied today more than ever.
-We know that you’ve probably been spending a bit more time than expected in your quilting space over these past spring and summer seasons perhaps resulting in a bit of upheaval.
+We’re excited to share some of our finest studio-centric and organizational content with you!
+We know that you’ve probably been spending a bit more time than expected in your quilting space over these past spring and summer seasons, perhaps resulting in a bit of upheaval.
 Us too.
 But have no fear, we have all the ideas and solutions you need to tame your space and segue into fall and holiday quilting, sewing, and crafting.
 Enjoy!

 I wouldn’t say that I’m nosey but will admit to occasionally stopping in to an open house on a lazy Sunday afternoon even when I’m not in the market to move.
 I never know when a unique kitchen floor plan or custom mud room cabinet will inspire me to improve my own home storage.
 The same rings true for art quilt studios.
 I am always looking for practical and fresh ways to set up my limited working space, store my collection of tools and supplies, and make my own home studio more usable.

-Looking back over the past year of artist studios we’ve featured in Quilting Arts Magazine, there are a few things that stand out.
-Since last June, we’ve peeked into more than a dozen studios.
-Here’s my top ten list of storage tips, directly from Quilting Arts contributors!

-Make use of the space you have: I don’t have a dedicated place for dyeing fabric in my home, but neither does Candy Glendenning.
+Make use of the space you have: I don’t have a dedicated place for dyeing fabric in my home, but neither does Candy Glendening.
 She determined it was better for her to work outdoors and designed her ‘sink of awesomeness’ where she creates her beautiful hand dyed fabric.
 Another benefit?
 “When all my dyeing materials have been put away and the sink has been cleaned and polished, it also makes a great place to set up a party.”

 Reduce, Reuse, Recycle: Consider humble containers before you break the bank on something store-bought.
 Storage doesn’t need to be custom designed or expensive; it just needs to work for your space.
 One of my favorite examples is the charming tomato can holding Timna Tarr’s colored pencils.
 I have the same can in my studio, and it holds knitting needles and rulers.